SonySemiconductorSolutions/aitrios-edge-mdt/README.md

 For further information about MCT and Converter, please refer to the relevant use manuals.

-Note: The Packager component is not part of the Toolchain and is out of scope of this manual
+Note: The Packager component is not part of the Edge-MDT and is out of scope of this manual

 ### Install parameters

-The Toolchain package takes a parameter to select between installing the Pytorch or Tensorflow version of it.
+The Edge-MDT package takes a parameter to select between installing the Pytorch or Tensorflow version of it.

 If you are using Pytorch:

-    $ pip install imx500_ai_toolchain[pt]
+    $ pip install EdgeMDT[pt]

 if you are using Tensorflow:

-    $ pip install imx500_ai_toolchain[tf]
+    $ pip install EdgeMDT[tf]

 ### Advanced installation cases